omlins/ParallelStencil.jl/README.md

   To see a description of a macro or module type ?<macroname> (including the @) or ?<modulename>, respectively.
 ```

-## Concise single/multi-XPU miniapps
+## Concise single/multi-xPU miniapps
 The miniapps regroup a collection of various 2-D and 3-D codes that leverage ParallelStencil to implement architecture-agnostic high-level code for parallel high-performance stencil computations on GPUs and CPUs.
 The miniapps target various challenging domain science case studies where multi-physics coupling and important nonlinearities challenge existing solving strategies.
 In most cases, second order pseudo-transient relaxation delivers implicit solutions of the differential equations.
-Some miniapps feature a multi-XPU version, which combines the capabilities of ParallelStencil and [ImplicitGlobalGrid.jl] in order to enable multi-GPU and multi-CPU executions, unleashing _Julia-at-scale_.
+Some miniapps feature a multi-xPU version, which combines the capabilities of ParallelStencil and [ImplicitGlobalGrid.jl] in order to enable multi-GPU and multi-CPU executions, unleashing _Julia-at-scale_.

 #### Performance metric
 Many-core processors as GPUs are throughput-oriented systems that use their massive parallelism to hide latency.
 On the scientific application side, most algorithms require only a few operations or flops compared to the amount of numbers or bytes accessed from main memory, and thus are significantly memory bound.
 The Flop/s metric is no longer the most adequate for reporting the application performance of many modern applications.
 This  status  motivated us to develop a memory throughput-based performance evaluation metric, `T_eff`, to evaluate the performance of iterative stencil-based solvers \[[1][JuliaCon20a]\].